WebAR-rocks/WebAR.rocks.object/README.md

 ## Object specifications

-### Target object dimensions
+### Target object

-The target object needs to have an aspect ratio between 1/2.5 and 2.5.
-An object with an aspect ratio of 1 fits into a square (same width and same height).
-For example a standard Redbull can aspect ratio is 2.5 (height / diameter).
+The target object must have an aspect ratio between 1/2.5 and 2.5.
+An object with an aspect ratio of 1 fits into a square (equal width and height).
+For example, the standard Red Bull can has an aspect ratio of 2.5 (height/diameter).

-Elongated objects like a fork, a pen, a knife don’t match this requirement.
-In this case it can be easier to target only a specific part of the object (like the end of the fork).
-We only detect objects fully fitting in the field of view of the camera (i.e. not partially visible).
+Elongated objects, such as a fork, a pen, or a knife, do not meet this requirement.
+In such cases, it may be easier to target only a specific part of the object (e.g., the end of the fork).
+We only detect objects that fully fit within the camera's field of view (i.e., objects that are not partially visible).

-We can train a neural network to detect up to 3 different objects simultaneously.
-The first detected object will then be tracked (we currently don’t handle simultaneous multi-object tracking).
+We can train a neural network to detect up to three different objects simultaneously.
+The first detected object is then tracked (we currently do not support simultaneous multi-object tracking).
 The recognized objects should have approximately the same aspect ratio.

-Highly reflective objects are harder to detect (like shiny metallic objects).
+Highly reflective objects, such as shiny metallic items, are harder to detect.
+Similarly, refractive materials are more challenging due to their high variability.

 ### 3D model

 We don’t need any picture of the object but a 3D model.
-The 3D model should be in one of these file format: .OBJ, .GLTF, .GLB.
-The textures should have Power Of Two dimensions and their higher dimensions should be equal or less than 1024 pixels.
+The 3D model should be in one of the following file formats: .OBJ, .GLTF, or .GLB.
+The textures should have power-of-two dimensions, and their highest dimension (width or height) must be 2048 pixels or less.

-The 3D model should include the PBR textures if necessary (typically the metallic-roughness texture).
+If necessary, the 3D model should embed the PBR textures (typically the metallic-roughness texture).

-We can provide 3D modelling support.
+We provide 3D modelling support.

 ## Architecture